Overview

 Research

-Apathy is a common personality change caused by another medical condition.
-Approximately 45% to 50% of people with a severe traumatic brain injury (TBI) experience apathetic personality change, which can result in poor rehabilitation outcomes and difficulty with social reintegration.
-Research shows that caregivers may maximize stimulation, strongly encourage patients to participate in enjoyable activities, and provide verbal cues and checklists.
+Apathy is a common personality change due to another medical condition.
+Approximately 45% to 50% of people with a severe traumatic brain injury (TBI) experience apathetic personality change due to their medical condition, which can result in poor rehabilitation outcomes and difficulty with social reintegration.
+Research shows that caregivers may maximize stimulation, strongly encourage patients to participate in enjoyable activities, and provide verbal cues and checklists to help with apathetic personality change.

-Another study looked at a medication for Huntington’s disease.
-While the disease involves both physical and mental decline, cognitive and behavioral changes can precede motor deficits by up to 15 years.
-Researchers found that treatment with cariprazine during the early stages of Huntington’s disease led to improvement in apathy, cognitive function, and depressed mood.
+Another study looked at a medication for Huntington’s disease and its impacts on personality changes.
+While the disease involves both physical and mental decline, cognitive and behavioral changes can precede motor changes/deficits by up to 15 years.
+Researchers found that treatment with cariprazine during the early stages of Huntington’s disease led to improvement in apathetic personality changes, cognitive function, and depressed mood.

 Statistics